The Lymphedema Program at Wellington Regional Medical Center

 The Three Stages of Lymphedema

-- The first stage is considered reversible with symptoms characterized by edema with no secondary tissue changes.
+- Stage one is considered reversible with symptoms including edema with no secondary tissue changes.
 At this stage, elevation of the affected limb reduces swelling.

 - Stage two, known as the spontaneous irreversible stage, is characterized by lymphatic fibrosis, hardening of the tissues, positive Stemmer sign and frequent infections.